-I designed and executed a graphic system for a permanent exhibition showcasing artifacts from the nineteenth- and twentieth-centuries.
-The exhibition features over 150 text panels, images, maps, and charts.
-It occupies 2,000 square feet of new galleries designed by Roger Westerman Design.
-It presents a broad sweep of Connecticut history using authentic costumes, historic images, objects, documents, and hands-on interactives.
+“Making Connecticut” is a permanent exhibition showcasing artifacts from the nineteenth- and twentieth-centuries, with a focus on the hearth/kitchen.
+The 2,000 square foot gallery space designed by Roger Westerman presents a broad sweep of Connecticut history using authentic costumes, historic images, objects, documents, and hands-on interactives.

 â€“Andrea Rapacz, Head of Interpretive Projects, Connecticut Historical Society, Hartford